facemrook/facemrook.github.io/docs/chrysalis1-tps.md

 - Added 2020-08-22: The IOTA-community internal discussions following this article made it clear that this was not a well-known fact.
 The discussion in #general alone included multiple foundation members (Navin, Mark, Luca, muXxer) and went on for hours; well known community members weren't aware of this either ([tweet1](https://twitter.com/dennisnagpal1/status/1296899495230418945), [tweet2](https://twitter.com/durerus/status/1296882900189818880)).
 **A large chunk of IOTAs own community believed that the 1000 TPS was refering to 'value TPS' after reading @iotatoken's tweet.
 This is the definition of misleading.**

-# Nodes were falling off the network at 20-40% of max TPS
+# Raspberry Pis were falling off the network at 20-40% of max TPS

 TL;DR: Raspberry Pis, explicitly recommended by the gohornet team, were falling off the network at 150-400 "TPS" (or, 1/4 of those, 35-100 value TPS).